Papua New Guinea

 Australian inventions include the Jindalee radar system that transformed the $16 billion American "stealth" bomber into nothing more than an unusual looking aircraft.
 Other inventions include the cochlear implant, the winged keel, the electric drill, the refrigerator, black box flight recorder, nuclear fusion, differential gears, orbital combustion engine, penicillin, ultrasound, gene shears and the scram jet.

 In regards to research, in total, New Zealand has produced three Nobel Prize winners.
 This is not a bad achievement considering that high-tech countries such as Japan have only won 13, and China has not won any.
-The most notable of these was Ernest Rutherford was the first in the world to split the atom in 1919.
-In comparison to New Zealand, Australia has produced ten Nobel Prize winners.
-Nine of the Australian winners were for science or medicine and one was for literature.
-Another eight people with links to Australia have won Nobel Prizes.
+The most notable of these was Ernest Rutherford, who split the atom in 1919.

 Former All Blacks captain David Kirk, now CEO of Fairfax Media, said,